lintonye/lintonye/react-course-for-designers.md

 ---

 ## What will be in the course?
-The general goal of this course is to give you a firm understanding of the fundamentals, capability and limitations of React and **how they relate to design**.
-I think the most effective way to achieve this goal is to actually build something with React -- with hands-on experience in implementing modern, realistic user interfaces, you'll be able to understand developers' jargon a lot more deeply, compared to, for example, reading about those terms in an article, or over a lunch-and-learn session.
+The main goal of this course is to give you a firm understanding of the fundamentals, capability and limitations of React and **how they relate to design**.
+I think the most effective way to achieve this goal is to actually build something with React -- with hands-on experience in implementing modern, realistic user interfaces, you'll be able to understand developers' jargon a lot more deeply, compared to, for example, learning about the terms in an article, or over a lunch-and-learn session.

 Some tentative topics include: